kijanawoodard/Talk-Missing-Model-Mysteries/slides/index.md

 ***
 ## Why does this happen?

-- Data integrity
+- Overzealous Data integrity rules
 - UX Not fully considered
 - UX tacked on at the end of the project

 ***
 ## Messaging - SOA

 > A service is the technical authority for a specific business capability.

+> All data and business rules reside within the service.

 > [Udi Dahan](http://www.udidahan.com/2015/02/02/finding-service-boundaries-%E2%80%93-illustrated-in-healthcare/)

+- A service is Autonomous
+- A service exerts it's authority everywhere

 ***
 ## How can Messaging help?

-- Clear separation of concerns
+### Clear separation of concerns

+- Sales
+- Delivery Management
+- Processing

+***
-- Could these be separate applications?
+## Could these be separate applications?

+- No shared API
+- No shared database

+***
+## Why not?

+- Too hard to deploy applications
+- Too hard to create more models
+- Too hard to administer more databases
+- Too hard to make global changes

 ***